Theddlethorpe St Helen

 Theddlethorpe St Helen or East Theddlethorpe is a village and civil parish in the East Lindsey district of the county of Lincolnshire, England.
 It lies about 3 mi north of Mablethorpe on the North Sea coast.
-Some seashore belongs to Saltfleetby-Theddlethorpe Dunes National Nature Reserve, consisting of sea dunes and saltwater and freshwater marshes.
+Part of the seashore belongs to Saltfleetby-Theddlethorpe Dunes National Nature Reserve, consisting of sea dunes and saltwater and freshwater marshes.
 It is one of five UK locations where the natterjack toad is found.
 In 2011 the parish had a population of 525.
 The parish touches Gayton le Marsh, Mablethorpe and Sutton, Theddlethorpe All Saints and Withern with Stain.
 Theddlethorpe St Helen shares a parish council with Theddlethorpe All Saints.

 The Theddlethorpe Gas Terminal processed natural gas from the North Sea until it closed in 2018.

 History

 In the Domesday Book of 1086, Theddlethorpe appears as Tedlagestorp, believed to mean "outlying farmstead or hamlet of a man called Theodlac".

-This village and parish is in Louth district, 9 mi east of Louth itself.
-It had a population according to the 2001 census of 595, reducing to 525 at the 2011 Census.
+This village and parish are in Louth district, 9 mi east of Louth itself.
+It had a population according to the 2001 census of 595, falling to 525 at the 2011 census.